How Does Abdominoplasty Work?

 Abdominoplasties come in all shapes and sizes, just like the women who need them.
 From biggest surgery to smallest:

 Floating belly button.
 This is not a common surgery.
 It involves no scar on the skin of the belly button, just one in the lower abdomen.
 Your belly button is like a mushroom.
 During a normal tummy tuck the belly button does not move- the skin does.
 In this surgery, the stalk of the belly button is cut, and the belly button floats down toward the pubic area attached only to the skin.
 This allows tightening of the upper abdomen and lower abdomen skin.
-The issue is it lowers the position of the belly button, so it is only good for those with high belly buttons to begin with, and the belly button is no longer connected to the stalk.
+The issue is a floating abdominoplasty lowers the position of the belly button, so it is only good for those with high belly buttons to begin with, and the belly button is no longer connected to the stalk.
 If you ever need a laparoscopic procedure, they cannot use the port through the belly button as this connection is gone.

 Muscle tightening only.
 This is for the women who have good skin tone, no fat, but have loosened muscles after babies (When you aren’t sucking it in you look five months pregnant, and when you suck it in you go FLAT.)
 A lot of my Bay Area women fall into this category.
 The skin incision can be short when you do this.
-NOTE: If when you suck in your belly the skin hangs and is wrinkled, then you likely need some form of skin tightening.
-The more skin tightening, the longer the scar.
-See mini tummy tuck description above.

 Mommy Makeover: A mommy makeover combining any of the above with breast surgery (like breast augmentation, breast lift, or breast reduction), or other body contouring procedures like full body liposuction or the Brazilian butt lift (fat grafting to the buttock.)